logoAcademy

 Transactions

-• Gas Price: How much the sender is willing to pay per unit of gas.
-Usually, gas is denominated in terms of nanoAvax (or nAvax).
-Note that 1 nAvax = 1/(10^9) Avax.
-This is comprised of three components:
+• Gas Price: The amount the sender is willing to pay per unit of gas, typically measured in nanoAvax (1 nAvax = 1/(10^9) Avax).
+It consists of three parts:

 Blocks

-• Receipts Root: The merkle root of all transaction receipts.
+• Receipts Root: The Merkle root of all transaction receipts.

 On this page